pganssle-talks/pydata-nyc-2018-open-source/0000/05/31/making-a-pr.md

-# Using Github
+# Using GitHub

 <img src="images/make-pr/fork-repo.png"
-     alt="Image showing the 'Fork' button in the top-right corner of the Github UI" id="ghscreenshot"
+     alt="Image showing the 'Fork' button in the top-right corner of the GitHub UI" id="ghscreenshot"
      />